Arbitrage theory in a market of stochastic dimension: Piecewise semimartingales

 \section{Piecewise semimartingales}

-This section reviews the notion of piecewise semimartingales of stochastic dimension, introduced by Strong \cite{Strong2}.
-We provide the definitions, notations, and summary of the results from \cite[Section 2]{Strong2}, which are useful to develop a full-fledged arbitrage theory for a market with stochastic dimension in the later sections.
+This section reviews the notion of piecewise semimartingales of stochastic dimension, introduced by \cite{Strong2}.
+We provide the definitions, notations, and summary of the results from Section~2 of \cite{Strong2}, which are useful to develop a full-fledged arbitrage theory for a market with stochastic dimension in the later sections.

 We consider a state space $\U:= \cup_{n=1}^{\infty} \R^n$, equipped with the topology generated by the union of the standard topologies of $\R^n$.
 Besides the $n$-dimensional zeros $0^{(n)} \in \R^n$ for each $n \in \N$, we define an additive identity element $\odot$, a topologically isolated point in $\hat{\U} := \U \cup \{\odot\}$ satisfying $\odot + x = x + \odot = x$ and $\odot x = x \odot = \odot$ for each $x \in \hat{\U}$.
 We define the modified indicator